anthonyalfimov/SWONIC-Dynamic-Controls/README.md

 3. Copy all the files contained in the .ZIP file to `Documents/ROLI/LittleFoot/` (same for Windows and MacOS; you may have to create the folders if they don't exist).

 4. Launch ROLI Dashboard and connect your Lightpad to the computer (USB connection is recommended).
-Select "Dynamic Controls" or "Dynamic Controls LE" to load it into your Lightpad Block.
-Press "Edit" button and select the "Blank" mode to start creating your own MIDI controller!
+Select "Dynamic Controls" or "Dynamic Controls LE" to load it onto your Lightpad Block.
+Press the "Edit" button and select the "Blank" mode to start creating your own MIDI controller!

 ---